ellelang/LRs/Vocabulary Grocery.md

 - Impacted molar: a wisdom tooth that is blocked by another tooth (or teeth) so it causes great pain~This picture is EXTREME!!
 - Using A as a springboard to B: taking advantage of A in order to B
 - Sex romp: a physical relationship will little or no emotional attachment
+  - romp
 - move it out of here ==> outta here

+### 3/20/2019

+- amendment: An amendment is a section that is added to a law or rule in order to change it.
+  ...an amendment to the defense bill.
+  ...a constitutional amendment...

+- repeal:
+- sale-- > sey yil
+- hostage:
+- embassy
+- seized: